watson-developer-cloud/salesforce-sdk/.github/ISSUE_TEMPLATE.md

 ### When you open an issue for a feature request, please add as much detail as possible

-- [ ] A descriptive title starting with the service name: Conversation, Discovery...
+- [ ] A descriptive title starting with the service name: Assistant, Discovery...
 - [ ] A description of the problem you're trying to solve
 - [ ] A suggested solution if possible